Create an AI Gateway

-This guide walks you through deploying a LiteLLM instance using the AiGateway custom resource.
+This guide walks you through deploying an instance of the AiGateway custom resource.

 Create API Key Secret